geekman/siglent-bin2sr/README.md

 - There's no indication when a 10X probe is used, so this needs to be applied manually using the `-10x` flag.

-- Currently only one channel is supported.
-  I haven't really spent too much time figuring out how the points are split between multiple channels.

 I did not want to invest too much time into reversing the format as it is not guaranteed to be "stable" by Siglent and may change in future.
 The file format also does not contain any signatures (magic bytes) to uniquely identify it.